 In accordance with Section 76-3-609 (4) MCA, the governing body may adopt subdivision regulations that establish requirements for review of subsequent minor subdivisions that meet or exceed the requirements that apply to the first minor subdivision.
-These regulations require subsequent minor subdivisions to be processed according to Section III-A-1 through III-A-8, only if the preliminary plat application meets the following criteria:
+These regulations require subsequent minor subdivisions to be processed according to Section 3(a)(i) through 3(a)(viii), only if the preliminary plat application meets the following criteria:

-- a.
-It is the second or subsequent minor subdivision on a tract of record as it existed on July 1, 1973; and/or - b.
-It would not result in a total of more than five parcels created from subdivision and any combination of exemption under Section 76-3-201 or 76-3-207, MCA on a tract of record since July 1, 1973.
+- A. It is the second, or subsequent, minor subdivision on a tract of record as it existed on October 1, 2003; and/or - B. It would not result in a total of more than five parcels created from subdivision and any combination of exemption under Section 76-3-201 or 76-3-207, MCA, on a tract of record since October 1, 2003.

-If a proposed subdivision is not a first minor subdivision and does not meet all the criteria listed above, it is not a subsequent minor subdivision and shall be processed according to Section IV.
-Review and Approval Procedures for Major Subdivisions.
+If a proposed subdivision is not a first minor subdivision and does not meet all the criteria listed above, it is not a subsequent minor subdivision and shall be processed according to Section 4, Review and Approval Procedures for Major Subdivisions.